Chart Color Schemes

 Springvale South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Springvale South's population was around 13,148 as of February 2026.
-This reflected an increase of 527 people since the 2021 Census, which reported a population of 12,621.
-The change was inferred from the estimated resident population of 13,139 in June 2024 and an additional 161 validated new addresses since the Census date.
-This resulted in a density ratio of 2,883 persons per square kilometer, placing Springvale South in the upper quartile relative to national locations assessed by AreaSearch.
-The area's population growth rate of 4.2% since the census was within 2.7 percentage points of the SA3 area's growth rate of 6.9%.
-Population growth was primarily driven by overseas migration, contributing approximately 88.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Springvale South's population is around 13,148 as of Feb 2026.
+This reflects an increase of 527 people (4.2%) since the 2021 Census, which reported a population of 12,621 people.
+The change is inferred from the estimated resident population of 13,139 from the ABS as of June 2024 and an additional 161 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,883 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Springvale South's 4.2% growth since the census positions it within 2.7 percentage points of the SA3 area (6.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 88.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a population increase just below the median of national areas is expected for Springvale South, with an anticipated increase of 648 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 4.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the area expected to increase by 648 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.9% in total over the 17 years.

 Frequently Asked Questions - Population